 • For the References, I certify the consistency between the text and the bibliography.
 I also certify that APA style has been used and that doi have been provided, when available.
 (Warning: submissions may be returned to authors that do not adhere to the guidelines)

-• After the review process, I certify to underline the modifications and send a revised manuscript within 3 months.
+• After the review process, I certify to underline the modifications and send a revised manuscript within the requested deadline (3 months for major modifications, 1 month for minor modifications).

 • I undertake to pay for the copyediting of my article if the English language correction fees exceed 200 Euros.
 (Warning: All manuscripts accepted for publication will undergo copyediting.
 In order to guarantee its quality standards IVES asks the authors to pay attention to the instructions and to the quality of the English language in particular.
 As has been the case all articles will be proofread by a native English copy-editor.
 Starting in 2021, fees due to the English correction exceeding 200 Euros will be charged to the authors.)